 As you may have noted, the rates cited above show that the same company may not always provide the best price from one age bracket to another, and it’s no wonder.
-As we’ve noted elsewhere on these pages, finding the best price is dependent on a variety of factors including age, coverage amount,lifestyle,family medical history, and any other health factors and/or pre-existing conditions as well.
+As we’ve noted elsewhere on these pages, finding the best price is dependent on a variety of factors including age, coverage amount,lifestyle,family medical histor, such as a history of cancer, and any other health factors and/or pre-existing conditions as well.
 Choosing to go with a company that offers a policy that does not require a medical exam will also lead to higher rates.
 The bottom line is, when it comes to finding life insurance for smokers or recent ex-smokers it’s important to get as many quotes as possible and compare them until you find the best price for you and your family.
 And while comparing is an easy the first step, understanding the “fine print” is equally important.

 Ok, so let’s say you’ve gone through the process, gotten a number of quotes and for whatever reason the rates provided are still too high for your budget.

 Here are some tips to help you reduce those costs:

 It may be the length of the life insurance that is the culprit.
 In this case you can save money by going with a shorter term.
 You have to balance budget as well as finding the right term length that works best for you and your family.